Things to do locally...

 The Market started out in the courtyard of the Glen Spean Brewery, close to Spean Bridge.
 It has kept its name but has moved to a larger site - the Auction Mart (auction buildings) just off the A82 on the way up to the Nevis Range ski and mountain bike centre.

-Local products on sale can include jams, pottery, candles, beef and pork, jams, beer, baking, flowers, charcuterie and cards - all produced locally in Lochaber.
-If the weather's good, it's outside, but it moves inside during bad weather.
+Local products on sale can include jams, pottery, candles, beef and pork, craft ales, home baking, flowers, charcuterie and greetings cards - all produced locally in Lochaber.
+If the weather's good, it's held outside, but it moves inside during bad weather.

 https://www.glenspeanmarket.org/